 See's Candies killed it with a beautiful, on-theme Instagram post using both #FourthofJuly and #IndependenceDay, throwing in their own #SeesCandies hashtag for good measure!

-Pro tip: Since most of your customers will be traveling or out celebrating this 4th of July, make sure that your campaigns are mobile-friendly and designed for quick engagement.
+Pro tip: Since most of your customers will be traveling or out celebrating this Fourth of July, make sure your campaigns are mobile-friendly and designed for quick engagement.

 3. Run a Facebook photo contest

 Facebook image posts get 179% more interaction than links, text-based posts, or videos, so make sure you're getting in on that action.